Grandpa's agonizing near-miss on 'Wheel of Fortune' costs him $1 million

 His loss had the crowd in the studio and dedicated "Wheel" watchers agonizing over his oh-so-close jackpot.

-He can take solace in the fact that at least he didn't lose $1 million for failing to pronounce the solution correctly, or failing to solve the puzzle despite all the letters being revealed.
+He can take solace in the fact that at least he didn't lose a chance to play for $1 million for failing to pronounce the solution correctly, or failing to solve the puzzle despite all the letters being revealed.

 However, it's a good bet that Frank won't be eating baked zucchini any time soon.